ACCOUNTING

 4)ANALYSIS AND INTERPRETATION

-is the process of identifying and establishing meaningful relationship among figures in the final account.But interpretation is the process of drawing conclusion on the basis of analysis.Hence the analysis and interpretation of data facilitate the end users to make a meaningful judgement about the financial position of the business.
+Analysis is the process of identifying and establishing meaningful relationship among figures in the final account.But interpretation is the process of drawing conclusion on the basis of analysis.Hence the analysis and interpretation of data facilitate the end users to make a meaningful judgement about the financial position of the business.

 4)COMMUNICATION